SEPA (or the Single Euro Payments Area) is the new format for cross-border euro (EUR) bank transfers.

 Once your bank sends the bank transfer, your money should arrive to TransferWise within 1–2 working days once your bank has confirmed the transfer.

-TransferWise has two Euro accounts, based in Estonia and Germany.
-They are both 'SEPA-compliant'.
+TransferWise has two EUR accounts, based in Estonia and Belgium.
+They are both SEPA-compliant.

-As TransferWise sends Euros via SEPA transfer, there shouldn't be any receiving fees.
+As TransferWise sends EUR by SEPA transfer, there shouldn't be any receiving fees.
 However, while banks shouldn't charge for receiving SEPA payments, unfortunately there is a very small number that may still do so.
 TransferWise can't tell which banks do or don't charge beforehand, so if you are unsure about this, it is worth checking with the receiving bank.

-Once sent out, the recipient of a Euro transfer should receive the money within 1-2 working days.
+Once sent out, the recipient of a EUR transfer should receive the money within 1–2 working days.